 This service proved to be very popular and on Monday 27th October 1913 the route was extended to Bromsgrove, then on Saturday 20th December 1913 to Rubery.
 Therefore, by the end of 1913 it was possible to travel the whole of the “144 route” from Birmingham to The Malverns by tram and motor omnibus, using connections at Selly Oak, Rubery, and Malvern Link, using services provided by Messers W. & B. Woodyatt for the final leg of the journey to Malvern Wells.

-On Saturday 15th August 1914, the Worcester Motor Transport Company Limited took over the bus routes of the Worcester Electric Traction Company Limited, following the merger and reorganisation of a number of companies in the Worcester and Kidderminster area.
-Shortly after this, the company entered into an agreement with Birmingham and Midland Motor Omnibus Company Limited (BMMO—Midland “Red” Motor Services) to extend the route once more and run it as a joint service, and with this the route number 25 was first used.
+On Saturday 15th August 1914, the Worcester Motor Transport Company Limited was formed to take over the bus routes of the Worcester Electric Traction Company Limited, following the merger and reorganisation of a number of companies in the Worcester and Kidderminster area.

 In 1917, the Ministry of Munitions warned all bus companies that they should abandon all services that were not of national importance, so because of this and general fuel restrictions, the service was shortened to run only between Worcester and Malvern Wells.
 Eight vehicles per day were used, and all were converted to run on coal gas.